“Life is not a song, sweetling.

 The evolution of high fantasy displayed in Martin’s work reflects the philosophy that is present in both the current culture and next generation of writers.
 Martin grew up during the Tolkien era of fantasy, but has also matured as a writer in a world that has pulled back the curtain on all sorts of meta-narratives including government, religion, and the American dream.
 While he is telling his own story, he is also pulling back the curtain on high fantasy as the world knows it and is expressing a lack of disbelief in a fantasy in which characters are so pure and binaries are so basic.

 High fantasy certainly has not abandoned its roots with A Song of Ice and Fire, but has really taken a critical look at what has been previously established by the likes of Lord of the Rings.
-This darker take on high fantasy may provide the escape in which good triumphs over evil, but it does not make it any less an excellent piece of high fantasy that manages to break the mold and set new standards while still staying true to what makes the genre what it is.
+This darker take on high fantasy may not provide the escape in which good triumphs over evil, but it does not make it any less an excellent piece of high fantasy that manages to break the mold and set new standards while still staying true to what makes the genre what it is.